 | 7 | Day 12 | Final nudge + forward path | Yes |

-Notice the pattern: the first 3 emails deliver pure value.
-No selling.
-No links.
-No pitch.
 By the time email 4 hints at a recommendation, your subscriber already trusts you because you gave without asking.
 This is the difference between an email sequence that converts and one that gets unsubscribes.

-Email 1: The Delivery Email (Day 0)
+What Should You Know About Email 1: The Delivery Email (Day 0)?

 Deliver What You Promised